tiepdotme/serenade-wind/_posts/2020-09-28-whats-next.md

 So while most boat purchases occur within 30 days from opening to closing escrow, ours took 6 months.
 As you can see in this recap, we found ways to manage this transition during the coronavirus pandemic.
 By the time we went through the [pre-purchase survey and sea trial](/posts/survey-sea-trial-part-1/), we had cleared a path forward to jump into the new life with whole hearts.

+{% assign pwimg="nbc-the-west-wing" %}
+{% assign pwcaption="Photo by NBC" %}
+{% assign pwpng="" %}
-{% include responsive-embed url="https://www.youtube.com/embed/gSUHgAp7V7c" ratio="16:9" %}
+{% include post-wide-image.html%}

 # What's next?

 One of my favorite television series is the West Wing.
 The [White House](https://www.youtube.com/watch?v=DUwm6WJRPIQ) portrayed is a highly idealized world of intellectual debate and listening to the merits of an argument before making a decision.
-In this 60-second clip, President Barlet asks, "What's next?" which is his way of communicating that he is prepared to take on the next weighty issue as he grinds through each day while in the Oval office.
+In this 60-second clip, President Barlet asks, ["What's next?"](https://www.youtube.com/embed/gSUHgAp7V7c) which is his way of communicating that he is prepared to take on the next weighty issue as he grinds through each day while in the Oval office.

 When looking back at the past year of changes in our lives, we are not resting on our laurels.
 We recognize that there is a lot more to do, and we eagerly look forward to tackling what's next.